sociomantic-tsunami/swarm/relnotes/rqstats-timing.feature.md

   Otherwise, timing stats have not been gathered and just the methods of `ISingleRequestStats` may be used for that request type.

+* `swarm.neo.node.ConnectionHandler`

+  `RequestMap.add` now accepts an additional bool argument, `timing`, which allows a node implementation to specify which neo requests will have timing stats tracked or not.
+The default is true (track timing stats for all requests), but implementations may disable this for certain requests.
+It is suggested that timing stats be disabled for all long-lived requests (e.g. streaming or bulk requests).